Nassau County Police Exam 2022 Practice Test & Study Guide

 - Be a U.S. Citizen.

-- Not have ANY felony convictions.
+- Have NO felony convictions.

 - Pass a fingerprint and criminal history check.